Memphis Grizzlies (7-6) at San Antonio Spurs (10-8)

 The Line: San Antonio Spurs -3.5 -- Over/Under: Click to Get Latest Betting Odds

-Looking at the betting trends, the Grizzlies are 4-0 ATS in their last four road games, 4-1 ATS in their last five games against a team with a winning record and 6-0 ATS in their last six games overall.
-The Spurs are 4-0 ATS in their last four games following a double-digit loss at home and 8-2 ATS in their last 10 Monday games.
+Looking at the betting trends, the Grizzlies are 4-1 ATS in their last five road games, 4-1 ATS in their last five games against a team with a winning record and 5-0 ATS in their last five games overall.
+The Spurs are 3-7 ATS in their last 10 home games against a team with a road record above .600.

-Head to head, the over is 4-1 in the last five meetings overall and the Grizzlies are 4-1-1 ATS in the last six meetings in San Antonio.
+Head to head, the Grizzlies are 3-1-1 ATS in the last five meetings in San Antonio.